 Performance and Responsibility

-Reduction of the environmental footprint
+Reduction of the Environmental Footprint

 In 2005, Michelin created the MEF (Michelin Environmental Footprint), a standard for managing the performance of our industrial sites.
 The MEF takes in several components, including the reduction of water and energy consumption, the reduction of emissions of carbon dioxide and volatile organic compounds and the reduction of scrap.
 Since 2005, we have reduced our environmental footprint by 33%, and our objective for the years to come is to intensify this approach.

 In a world in which the mobility of people and materials becomes more important every day, it is essential to see innovation as a long-term commitment.
-In inventing the radial tyre in 1946, and then the low rolling resistance tyre in 1992, the Michelin Group enabled vehicles to achieve a considerable reduction in the amount of energy needed to move them.
+In inventing the radial tire in 1946, and then the low rolling resistance tire in 1992, the Michelin Group enabled vehicles to achieve a considerable reduction in the amount of energy needed to move them.
 Our commitment to sustainable mobility does not stop there.
-Every year since 1998, we’ve organised the Challenge Bibendum, an international event bringing together companies, experts, journalists and decision-makers to put their heads together and think about the major issues of sustainable mobility.
+Every year since 1998, we’ve organized the Challenge Bibendum, an international event bringing together companies, experts, journalists and decision-makers to put their heads together and think about the major issues of sustainable mobility.